uyar/piculet/README.rst

 Getting started
 ---------------

-Piculet has been tested with Python 3.5+ and compatible versions of PyPy.
+Piculet has been tested with Python 3.5+ and PyPy 3.6.
 You can install the latest version using ``pip``::

     pip install piculet